 The Committee for Diversity, Equity, and Inclusion is a campus-wide advisory committee dedicated to advancing an inclusive culture that enables all members of the Lafayette College community to thrive.
 Created in 2022, the Committee fosters understanding and alignment around diversity throughout campus and ensures that equity, inclusion, and diversity are woven into the fabric of the College's strategic plans and daily operations.
 The Committee also proactively learns and shares diversity trends and topics that further enrich the Lafayette community.
-Committee members represent the various stakeholder groups throughout the College, so each group is considered during the development, implementation, and measurement of all diversity-driven initiatives.
+Committee members, led by the Vice President for Inclusion, Dr. Ernest Jeffries, represent the various stakeholder groups throughout the College, so each group is considered during the development, implementation, and measurement of all diversity-driven initiatives.
 More information can be found at https://belong.lafayette.edu/